The Swiss Family Robinson: Flone of the Mysterious Island: Plot

-The Robinson family consists of the patriarch Ernest Robinson, a doctor by profession, Anna Robinson, the matriarch who is a housewife grew up and belong to a farmer family, the oldest son Franz who aspires to be a musician, the middle child Flone, a tomboy, and the youngest son, Jack.
-The family receive a letter from Dr Robinson's English friend in Australia, Dr Elliot, who wishes for Dr Robinson to treat people in Australia due to the lack of doctors.
+The Robinson family consists of the patriarch Ernest Robinson, a doctor by profession, Anna Robinson, the matriarch who is a housewife.
+Anna grew up in a farmer family.
+The oldest son Franz aspires to be a musician, the middle child Flone is a tomboy, and the youngest son is named Jack.
+The family receive a letter from Dr Robinson's English friend in Australia, Dr. Elliot, who wishes for Dr Robinson to treat people in Australia due to the lack of doctors.
 This is an issue for the children, as the family will be permanently settled in Australia.
 Franz disagrees since he realizes there is no way he would be able to study music in Australia due to lack of appropriate music institutes.
-Flone is initially excited since she wants to play with kangaroos, however soon she realises their family maid Marie would not be able to make it since she is taking care of her ill auntie.
+Flone is initially excited since she wants to play with kangaroos, but soon she realises their family maid Marie would not be able to make it since she is taking care of her ill auntie.
 As a compromise, the family decide to have their relatives over, to take care of Franz while the rest of the family move to Australia.
 On the day of the voyage, though, Franz changes his mind at the last moment and jumps onto the ship.

-At the Blackburn Rock ship, Franz met a girl named Emily who he befriends.
-The rest of the family interact with various people on the ship, such as the time when Dr Robinson has to assist a pregnant woman give birth.
+At the Blackburn Rock ship, Franz meets a girl named Emily who he befriends.
+The rest of the family interact with various people on the ship, such as the time when Dr. Robinson has to assist a pregnant woman give birth.
 One night, on the day of Christmas presentation, a storm rages on the ship for five days.
-Dr Robinson and his family are not able to make it into the lifeboat as they were busy trying to tend to the injured.
+Dr. Robinson and his family are not able to make it into the lifeboat as they were busy trying to tend to the injured.
 The captain ties Franz onto a log of wood which saves him from drowning, and the rest of the family prepare a makeshift raft to make their way into an uninhabited island before the ship sank.
-They arrive at an uninhabited island, (in 155°East Longitude and 10° South Latitude based on estimation of Mr. Morton) where they found the body of the ship captain of Blackburn Rock on the shore.
-On the captain's burial, they found the Blackburn Rock ship sinking with animals within.
+They arrive at an uninhabited island (in 155° East Longitude and 10° South Latitude based on estimation of Mr. Morton) where they find the body of the ship captain of Blackburn Rock on the shore.
+On the captain's burial, they find the Blackburn Rock ship sinking with animals within.